PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 \text{Precision} = \frac{TP}{TP + FP}
 {{< /equation >}}
 Measures how often the model’s *positive detections* (e.g., "green top light detected") are correct.
-A precision close to 1.0 means very few **false positives** — the system rarely claims a light is green/red/orange when it is not.
+A precision close to 1.0 means very few **false positives**, the system rarely claims a light is green/red/orange when it is not.
-**Result:** ≈ 0.99 → Almost every detection made by the system is correct.
+**Result:** ≈ 0.99 .
+Almost every detection made by the system is correct.

 ---